Fifteen to twenty thousand New Yorkers are caught each year in the cycle of homelessness and incarceration.

 - Rev. Karen Jackson, Co-chair, Staten Island Inter-Religious Leadership Coalition

-- The Rev. Phillip A. Jackson, Priest-in-charge and Vicar, Trinity Church Wall Street
+- The Rev. Phillip A. Jackson, Priest-in-charge, Trinity Church Wall Street

 - Rabbi Jill Jacobs, T’ruah